-Advantages of secondary research in foreign markets
+Advantages of secondary research

 Secondary research conducted from the home base is less expensive and less time consuming than research conducted abroad.
 No contacts have to be made outside the home country, thus keeping commitment to possible future projects at a low level.
 Research undertaken in the home country about the foreign environment also has the benefit of objectivity.
 The researcher is not constrained by overseas customs.
-As a preliminary stage of a market-screening process secondary research can quickly generate background information to eliminate many countries from the scope of enquiries.
+As a preliminary stage of a market-screening process, secondary research can quickly generate background information to eliminate many countries from the scope of enquiries.

-Disadvantages of secondary research in foreign markets
+Disadvantages of secondary research

-Problems with secondary research in foreign countries are as follows:
+Problems with secondary research are as follows.

+Non-availability of data

-Non-availability of data.
-In many developing countries secondary data are very scarce.
-These weak economies have poor statistical services - many do not even carry out a population census.
+In many developing countries, secondary data are very scarce.
+Weak economies have poor statistical services - many do not even carry out a population census.
 Information on retail and wholesale trade is especially difficult to obtain.
-In such cases primary data collection becomes vital.
+In such cases, primary data collection becomes vital.

-- Reliability of data.
+Reliability of data

 Sometimes political considerations may affect the reliability of data.
-In some developing countries governments may enhance the information to paint a rosy picture of the economic life in the country.
+In some developing countries, governments may enhance the information to paint a rosy picture of the economic life in the country.
 In addition, due to the data collection procedures used, or the personnel who gathered the data, many data lack statistical accuracy.
-As a practical matter, the following questions should be asked to judge effectively the reliability of data sources (Cateora, 1993, p.
-346): - Who collected the data?
-Would there be any reason for purposely misrepresenting the facts? - For what purpose was the data collected? - How was the data collected (methodology)? - Are the data internally consistent and logical in the light of known data sources or market factors? - Data classification.
-In many countries the data reported are too broadly classified for use at the micro level. - Comparability of data.
+As a practical matter, the following questions should be asked to judge the reliability of data sources (Cateora, 1993, p.
+346):

+- Who collected the data?
+Would there be any reason for purposely misrepresenting the facts? - For what purpose was the data collected? - How was the data collected (methodology)? - Are the data internally consistent and logical in the light of known data sources or market factors?

+Data classification

+In many countries, the data reported are too broadly classified for use at the micro level.

+Comparability of data

 International marketers often like to compare data from different countries.
-Unfortunately the secondary data obtainable from different countries are not readily comparable because national definitions of statistical phenomena differ from one country to another.
-The term 'supermarket', for example, has a variety of meanings around the world.
-In Japan a supermarket is quite different from its UK counterpart.
-Japanese 'supermarkets' usually occupy two- or three-storey structures; they sell daily necessities such as foodstuff, but also clothing, furniture, electrical home appliances and sporting goods, and they have a restaurant.
+Unfortunately, the secondary data obtainable from different countries are not readily comparable because national definitions of statistical phenomena differ from one country to another.

-In general the availability and accuracy of recorded secondary data increase as the level of economic development increases.
-However, there are many exceptions: India is at a lower level of economic development than other countries but has accurate and complete development of government-collected data.

-Although the possibility of obtaining secondary data has increased dramatically the international community has grown increasingly sensitive to the issue of data privacy.
-Readily accessible, large-scale databases contain information valuable to marketers but considered privileged by the individuals who have provided the data.
+Although the possibility of obtaining secondary data has increased dramatically, the international community has grown increasingly sensitive to the issue of data privacy.
+Readily accessible large-scale databases contain information valuable to marketers but they are considered sensitive by the individuals who have provided the data.
 The international marketer must therefore also pay careful attention to the privacy laws in different nations and to the possible consumer response to using such data.
 Neglecting these concerns may result in research backfiring and the corporate position being weakened.

-In doing secondary research or building a decision support system there are many information sources available.
-Generally these secondary data sources can be divided into internal and external sources (Figure 5.1).
+In doing secondary research or building a decision support system, there are many information sources available.
+Generally, these secondary data sources can be divided into internal and external sources (Figure A.1).
 The latter can be classified as either international/global or regional/country-based sources.